-- a lump-sum payment, less applicable withholdings, equal to the sum of (x) 18 months (in the case of Dr. Nelson) or 12 months (in the case of Dr. Gibson and Mr. Cutler) of the named executive officer's annual base salary as in effect immediately prior to such termination (or if such termination is due to a resignation for good reason based on a material reduction in base salary, then as in effect immediately prior to the reduction or if greater, at the level in effect immediately prior to the change in control) and (y) in the case of Dr. Nelson, Dr. Gibson and Mr. Cutler, 150% and 100%, respectively, of the named executive officer's target annual bonus as in effect for the fiscal year in which the termination occurs; - payment for premiums for coverage under COBRA for the named executive officer and the named executive officer's eligible dependents, if any, for up to 18 months (in the case of Dr. Nelson) or 12 months (in the case of Dr. Gibson or Mr. Cutler); and - 100% accelerated vesting and exercisability (as applicable) of all outstanding equity awards and, in the case of an equity award with performance-based vesting unless otherwise specified in the applicable equity award agreement governing such award, all performance goals and other vesting criteria will be deemed achieved at 100% of target levels.
+• a lump-sum payment, less applicable withholdings, equal to the sum of (x) 18 months (in the case of Dr. Nelson) or 12 months (in the case of Mr. Cutler and Mr. Esser) of the named executive officer's annual base salary as in effect immediately prior to such termination (or if such termination is due to a resignation for good reason based on a material reduction in base salary, then as in effect immediately prior to the reduction or if greater, at the level in effect immediately prior to the change in control) and (y) 150% (in the case of Dr. Nelson) and 100% (in the case of Mr. Cutler and Mr. Esser) of the named executive officer's target annual bonus as in effect for the fiscal year in which the termination occurs;

+- payment for premiums for coverage under COBRA for the named executive officer and the named executive officer's eligible dependents, if any, for up to 18 months (in the case of Dr. Nelson) or 12 months (in the case of Mr. Cutler or Mr. Esser); and - 100% accelerated vesting and exercisability (as applicable) of all outstanding equity awards and, in the case of an equity award with performance-based vesting unless otherwise specified in the applicable equity award agreement governing such award, all performance goals and other vesting criteria will be deemed achieved at 100% of target levels.